Zac Sammour

 “He has a formidable intellect, he’s dynamic and he is a good team player.
 He is a proven performer.
 The written work is excellent in terms of results he achieves.”
 (Chambers & Partners, Data Protection 2024)

-Zac has a broad media and data protection practice and has acted in a number of high profile and complex matters, including a number of large group actions.
+Zac has acted in a number of high profile data protection disputes.
 His recent and current (non- confidential) instructions include:

-• SMO v TikTok Inc. Zac acted for TikTok in representative proceedings brought by a child on behalf of all children who used TikTok, alleging wide ranging breaches of the GDPR.
-The claim was discontinued following a hearing before Nicklin J ([2022] EWHC 489) in which the Court declined to extend time for the Claimant to serve her claim form on certain foreign domiciled defendants, and refused to permit alternative service.
+- SMO v TikTok Inc [2022] EWHC 489.
+Zac acted for TikTok in representative proceedings brought by a child on behalf of all children who used TikTok, alleging wide ranging breaches of the The claim was discontinued following a hearing before Nicklin J in which the Court declined to extend time for the Claimant to serve her claim form on certain foreign domiciled defendants, and refused to permit alternative service.
 Zac was led by Anya Proops KC, instructed by Hogan Lovells.

-• Various Claimants v Labour Party.
-Zac acts for the Labour Party in ongoing, high profile proceedings arising out of the leak of the Party’s internal report.
+- Various Claimants v Labour Party.
+Zac acted for the Labour Party in high profile proceedings arising out of the leak of the Party’s internal report.
 The Labour Party has brought a Part 20 Claim against the individuals whom it says are responsible for the leak of that report in these proceedings (led by Anya Proops KC, instructed by Greenwoods GRM).

 Zac has appeared, both as sole and junior counsel, in a number of information law cases, including Galloway v Information Commissioner (2017) and All Party Parliamentary Group on Drones v ICO and Ministry of Defence (2017) (led by Timothy Pitt-Payne KC).
 He has also advised on a range of data protection issues, and has appeared in the county court in data protection matters.